mikeqfu/pyhelpers/docs/source/quick-start.rst

-.. _tutorial-dbms-examples:
+.. _quickstart-dbms-examples:

 Work with a PostgreSQL server
 =============================

-The module :py:mod:`pyhelpers.dbms` offers a convenient way of communicating with `databases`_, such as `PostgreSQL`_.
+The module :mod:`pyhelpers.dbms` offers a convenient way of communicating with `databases`_, such as `PostgreSQL`_.

 .. _`databases`: https://en.wikipedia.org/wiki/Database
 .. _`PostgreSQL`: https://www.postgresql.org/

 .. note::

-    - The current release of pyhelpers is only able to deal with `PostgreSQL`_ as the module :py:mod:`pyhelpers.dbms` needs to be further developed to work with other types of databases.
+    - The current release of pyhelpers is only able to deal with `PostgreSQL`_ as the module :mod:`pyhelpers.dbms` needs to be further developed to work with other types of databases.

-The class :py:class:`~pyhelpers.dbms.PostgreSQL`, for example, could assist us in executing some basic SQL statements on a PostgreSQL database server.
+The class :class:`~pyhelpers.dbms.PostgreSQL`, for example, could assist us in executing some basic SQL statements on a PostgreSQL database server.
 To demonstrate it works, let's start with importing the class:

 .. code-block:: python

     >>> from pyhelpers.dbms import PostgreSQL

-.. _tutorial-dbms-examples-connect-db:
+.. _quickstart-dbms-examples-connect-db:

 Connect to a database
 ---------------------

-Now, we can create an instance of the class :py:class:`~pyhelpers.dbms.PostgreSQL` to connect a PostgreSQL server by specifying the key parameters, including ``host``, ``port``, ``username``, ``database_name`` and ``password``.
+Now, we can create an instance of the class :class:`~pyhelpers.dbms.PostgreSQL` to connect a PostgreSQL server by specifying the key parameters, including ``host``, ``port``, ``username``, ``database_name`` and ``password``.

 .. note::